Skip to content

 3. Pack polygon footprints into one or more atlas pages.

-5. Render each polygon as an <i> with background-image, background-size, and background-position.
+5. Repair antialiased atlas pixels along shared textured edges, then render each polygon as an <s> with background-image, background-size, and background-position.